The Office of Digital Learning provides support for faculty and staff via workshops, consultations, and online resources.

 Recommendations for Illinois Tech faculty to teach online remote students

 - Attend & participate in OLC Workshop, New to Online: Getting Started at least 1 semester before an online course is scheduled to be taught.

 - Completion of OLC Certificate of Online Teaching

 - Attend a training session or otherwise demonstrate mastery of Blackboard Learn environment.

 - Attend a training session on Blackboard Collaborate, the web-conferencing tool.

-IIT Online supports a wide range of technology for both online and face-to-face teaching.
+The Office of Digital Learning supports a wide range of technology for both online and face-to-face teaching.
 Some of the tools supported include the following: